djellemah/philtre/README.md

 # Philtre

+Coming Soon...

+It's the Sequel equivalent for Ransack, Metasearch, Searchlogic.
 If this doesn't make you fall in love, I don't know what will.

 Yeah, I know.
 Corny naming.
 Filter => Philtre.
 But it lets you mix things up and something awesome comes out the other side.

-It's the Sequel equivalent for Ransack, Metasearch, Searchlogic.

 ## Installation